Ex-Pope Benedict XVI failed to act in child abuse cases — report | DW | 20.01.2022

 The church also took no official disciplinary action against the clergymen, and it appears that no care was given to their victims.

+Another case revolved around notorious child abuser Peter H., who was transferred from Essen in western Germany to the Archdiocese of Munich and Freising.

+Benedict has denied the charges.
+Current Munich Archbishop Reinhard Marx is also accused of failing to intervene in two cases of abuse.

-The WSW report found at least 497 cases of abuse between the years of 1945 and 2019.
+The WSW report found at least 497 cases of abuse at the Archdiocese of Munich between the years of 1945 and 2019.
 The mistreatment mostly involved young males.

 The report is the latest child abuse scandal to impact the Catholic Church.
 Earlier this week, the 94-year-old former pope denied he knew information about sex abuse at the Mexico-based Legionaries of Christ Catholic religious order.